mitchelllkb/PFAssignment/README.md

 - Background image toggle with option to hide containers.
 - Search functionality across topic modules.
 - Expanded API examples (multiple endpoints).
+- Improves user interface with a better and flexible navigation to access to each pages.

 ## Technologies Used ##
 - HTML5 – semantic structure and accessibility.